stevie-mayhew/silverstripe-framework/docs/en/05_Contributing/03_Documentation.md

 * Keep documentation lines to 120 characters.
 * Don't duplicate: Search for existing places to put your documentation.
 Do you really require a new page, or just a new paragraph of text somewhere?
-* Use PHPDoc in source code: Leave lowlevel technical documentation to code comments within PHP, in [PHPDoc](http://en.wikipedia.org/wiki/PHPDoc) format.
+* Use PHPDoc in source code: Leave low level technical documentation to code comments within PHP, in [PHPDoc](http://en.wikipedia.org/wiki/PHPDoc) format.
 * API and Developer Guides complement each other: Both forms of documenting source code (API and Developer Guides) are valuable resources.
 * Provide context: Give API documentation the "bigger picture" by referring to Developer Guides inside your PHPDoc.
 * Make your documentation findable: Documentation lives by interlinking content, so please make sure your contribution doesn't become an inaccessible island.
 Your page should at least be linked on the index page in the same folder.
-It can also appear as "related content" on other resource (e.g. `/topics/search` might link to `howto/search-dataobjects`).
+It can also appear as "related content" on other resource (e.g. `/tutorials/site_search` might link to `/developer_guides/forms/introduction`).

 ## Writing Style